Curricular Pathways

 May have multiple conditions that co-exist, overlap and interlock to create a complex profile.

-Are likely not use verbal language as their primary means of communication and will express themselves through their behaviour.
-Although, some may also have a few words, signs and/or symbols
+Are likely not to use verbal language as their primary means of communication and will express themselves through their behaviour.
+Although, some may also have a few words, signs and/or symbols.

 May have additional sensory processing difficulties.